moosayed123/let-s-communicate/README.md

 # let-s-communicate
-The code for my solution is not the two fronts
+The code for my solution is the two parts